Wu931129/Non-Hermitian-Bosonization-Project-Presentation/README.md

 📂 Contents
-A Brief Review of Quantum Liouville Theory.pdf

-1. An overview of Quantum Liouville Theory
-Exploring its significance in 2D quantum gravity and non-rational conformal field theory.
+A Brief Review of Quantum Liouville Theory.pdf Exploring its significance in 2D quantum gravity and non-rational conformal field theory.

-2. Bosonization in 1D and Sine Gordon Model
+Bosonization in 1D and Sine Gordon Model.pdf
 A study on bosonization techniques in one dimension and their application to the Sine-Gordon model, discussing the duality between massive Thirring model and Sine-Gordon theory.